Rock and Rye

 Meanwhile, simmer Cheerwine soda in a small saucepan until liquid is reduced to roughly ½ cup syrup.
 Remove pan from heat, let cool, then pour syrup over rock candy to fully coat crystals.
 Allow rock candy to harden at least 24 hours.

-Cocktail recipe from John Maher of Rogue Gentlemen, in Richmond, Virginia
+Cocktail recipe from John Maher of the former Rogue Gentlemen in Richmond, Virginia

 How to Make the Perfect Smash Cheeseburger, According to Pat Martin

 The acclaimed pitmaster proved he’s savvy with a skillet at Hugh-Baby’s BBQ & Burger Shop, and he’s got some meaty advice